 With the proliferation of websites and domain registrations, it's critical to protect your company.

-Here are five simple rules your company should follow to avoid tremendous aggravation and cost in the future:
+Domain name holders can take measures to protect their domain names against theft and loss.
+Here are five simple rules your company should follow to avoid tremendous irritation and costs in the future:

 1. Pick a major registrar.
 There are many domain "registrars" and some are fly-by-night organizations.
 Although you may be lured by the "$19 special," it's a good idea to break down and spend the $35 a year that it costs to go with a major registrar, like Network Solutions or Register.com.
 These registrars aren't going anywhere and they have huge support organizations.
 More importantly, they have highly developed, user-friendly tools that allow you to manage, amend and transfer your domain in a matter of minutes.
 Don't trust your registration to an organization that might go "belly up" in the next 30 days.